tmandry/rfcs/text/3857-cfg-version.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-- In the future the `--check-cfg` `version()` predicate could make the minimum-version field optional, matching all version numbers.
 - Adding `#[cfg(version(before = "1.95"))]` could resolve the unnatural grammar of `#[cfg(not(version(since = "1.95")))]`.
   - Deferring to keep this minimal and to get more real world input on the usefulness of this
   - Another possible name is `#[cfg(version(until = "1.95"))]` which reads well as `#[cfg(not(version(until = "1.95")))]`